Silvana Carsetti

-Silvana Eleonora Carsetti (born June 2, 1980) is a television boxing reporter and commentator.
+Silvana Eleonora Carsetti (born June 2, 1980) is an Argentine television boxing reporter and commentator.
 She works in Argentina, on a show named Boxeo de Primera, transmitted every Saturday evening to her country and to most countries in the Americas on TyC Sports.
 She has also done some work for Argentine television show Golpe a Golpe presented by Walter Nelson.
 She also periodically works in the United States, on Fox Deportes.